The Shubert Organization

 The Shubert Organization is a theatrical producing organization and a major owner of theatres based in Manhattan, New York City.
-It was founded by the three Shubert brothers in the late 19th century.
-They steadily expanded, owning many theaters in New York and across the country.
-Since then it has gone through changes of ownership, but is still a major theater chain.
+It was founded by the three Shubert brothers — Lee, Sam, and Jacob J. Shubert — in the late 19th century.
+They steadily expanded, owning many theaters in New York and across the United States.
+Since then it has gone through changes of ownership, but it is still a major theater chain.